Best Podcast Apps for Android (2026)

 1. Pocket Casts

 This is the one we recommend to most people.
-The interface is clean, syncing across phone and web is instant, and the dark theme looks fantastic on an OLED screen.
-Trim Silence and Volume Boost genuinely shave minutes off long interviews.
-The core app is free now, and a cheap Plus tier adds folders and extra cloud storage.
+The interface is clean, syncing across phone and web is instant, and the dark theme looks good on an OLED screen.
+Trim Silence and Volume Boost shave minutes off long interviews.
+The core app is free, and a Plus tier ($3.99 a month or $39.99 a year) adds folders, bookmarks, and extra cloud storage, with a higher Patron tier at $9.99 a month if you want to chip in more.
+Since March 2025 the web player and the Mac and Windows desktop apps work for free too, so basic listening on a laptop no longer needs a subscription.
 In our testing it never lost our place across devices.

 2. AntennaPod